Thaddeus Ross (Marvel Cinematic Universe): Depictions and appearances

 Hurt went on to reprise the role in Avengers: Infinity War (2018) and Avengers: Endgame (2019).
 The former saw him enforcing the Accords on James Rhodes, while the latter saw him attending Tony Stark's funeral after falling victim to the Blip.
 Screenwriter Christopher Markus also stated that the writers briefly considered bringing Ross as Red Hulk in Endgame.
 Hurt appeared as Ross in Black Widow (2021) (Note: Set after the events of Captain America: Civil War (2016) and before the events of Avengers: Infinity War (2018).) which saw the character pursuing Natasha Romanoff for violating the Accords.
 On his character, Hurt noted that there was a "fatigue setting" in Ross after trying to control the Avengers, adding that Ross "imagined, back when he was contending with Hulk, that he was the conquering soldier going around the world, but things have gotten more complex and difficult".
 Despite this, Hurt felt that the character still had a "sense of dignity" but that "he's the soldier on the last hill at this point".

 In Captain America: Brave New World (2025), Ross, now played by Harrison Ford after Hurt's death, has been elected the President of the United States (POTUS).
-During the film, Ross clashes with the new Captain America, Sam Wilson, after an assassination attempt.
+During the film, he clashes with the new Captain America, Sam Wilson, after an assassination attempt made on Ross by a mind-controlled Isaiah Bradley.
+The assassination attempt causes political tension between Ross and Ozaki, the Prime Minister of Japan, and threatens Ross's international treaty to mine and distribute Adamantium to the world.
 Ross becomes the Red Hulk after ingesting gamma pills given to him by Samuel Sterns.
-(Note: Screen Rant writer Simon Gallagher noted that Sterns was trying to ruin Ross's legacy for scapegoating him as the mastermind behind the events of The Incredible Hulk (2008).)
+(Note: This was due to Ross scapegoating Sterns as the mastermind behind the events of The Incredible Hulk (2008), and false promising him a pardon in exchange for advanced weapons and create strategies to further advance his career.)
 As the Red Hulk, Ross destroys the White House, fights Captain America (who talks and calms him down), and is later imprisoned in the superhuman prison, the Raft.
 People writer Rebecca Aizin called the situation "ironic" as Ross was locked in the same prison that he locked up Roger's allies in Civil War.
 Additionally in the film, Ross's security advisor, Ruth Bat-Seraph is a former Black Widow assassin, in which Collider writer Gregory Mysogland noted that this implied Ross "helped neutralize the Red Room after [Romanoff] publicly exposed it and freed the other Widows", which "explains how he and [Bat-Seraph] joined forces".
 Ford hoped he could play the character again, saying that there is a "story in which he can develop into something other than the Red Hulk.
 I think we have the capacity to shift shape between Hulkness and humanity [...]
 I was very happy with the opportunity to play in this playground".